Arctic Marathon - 25 Oct 2025 (AM24)

 Day 8

 Days at sea are never dull.
-We will arrange a variety of activities onboard for our guests to enjoy and to engage the mind, body and soul.
-Join your knowledgeable Expedition Team lecturers in the Theatre to hear specially crafted lectures on local history, wildlife, geology, culture and more, unwind with a massage in the Albatros Polar Spa, or simply watch the seabirds gliding along the ship from our hot tubs as the Ocean Albatros flies along the coast of Greenland
+We will arrange a variety of activities on board for our guests to enjoy and to engage the mind, body and soul.
+Join your knowledgeable expedition team lecturers in the Theatre to hear specially crafted lectures on local history, wildlife, geology, culture and more.
+Unwind with a massage in the Albatros Polar Spa, or simply watch the seabirds gliding along the ship from our hot tubs as the Ocean Albatros sails along the coast of Greenland.

 Day 9

-Tuesday 10th September - Nuuk, The Capital of Greenland Open or Close
+Nuuk, the Capital of Greenland (Tuesday) Open or Close

 The next Scandinavian to visit the area was Hans Egede, the controversial Danish missionary who ‘rediscovered’ Greenland, founding Nuuk as Godthåb (“Good Hope”) in 1728.
 Danish initiatives to modernize Greenland in the 1950s left a significant mark on Nuuk.
 While they brought significant improvements to the city’s infrastructure, the many large apartment blocks in the city attest to rapid (and sometimes haphazard) urbanization.
 In 1979, the Home Rule Act created the Greenlandic Parliament (Inatsisartut) and proclaimed Nuuk the capital.
 The city’s population continues to rapidly grow, with new suburbs being constructed beneath Ukkusissat, the mountain which looms to the east of the city.